 Ability to report on success metrics

 Until you can report on success metrics, performing Analytics Audit and implementing those recommendations should be a top priority.

 Is it an ongoing or one-time expense?

 Can it be at least semi-automated in time?
-It may take time to learn a marketing automation system and set up the necessary workflows, segmentation rules, etc… But the idea is that it saves you time by automating these tasks in the long run.
+It may take time to learn a marketing automation system and set up the necessary workflows, segmentation rules, etc.

 Where Should You Start On Your Website?

-Answering the questions for each section will give you an idea of where to start focusing marketing efforts for your site.
+Answering the questions for each section will give you an idea of what marketing channels to focus on: